Delayed phase mixing in the self-gravitating Galactic disc: Simulations

 where $\Phi_\mathrm{pert}$ is the potential of the perturbers (i.e. Sgr and the DM wake).
 The first term corresponds to the force in an inertial frame, and the second term represents the acceleration of the coordinate system comoving with the MW disc.

 Figure~\ref{fig:Fz_8kpc} shows the vertical component of the perturbing force as a function of time.
-The force is evaluated along circular orbits at $R=8$~kpc, and the colours of the curves indicate the azimuth $\phi=\Omega_{\mathrm{8\,kpc}} t + \phi_0$.
+The force was evaluated along circular orbits at $R=8$~kpc, and the colours of the curves indicate the azimuth $\phi=\Omega_{\mathrm{8\,kpc}} t + \phi_0$.
 The upper panel shows the contribution of Sgr.
-The curves show strong peaks around the times of Sgr's pericentre passages ($t=0$ and $t=0.8$~Gyr).
-At the first pericentre passage, the stars at $\phi \sim 0^\circ$ and $\sim 180^\circ$ are kicked up and down (positive and negative vertical forces), respectively.
+The curves show strong peaks around the times of the Sgr pericentric passages ($t=0$ and $t=0.8$~Gyr).
+At the first pericentric passage, the stars at $\phi \sim 0^\circ$ and $\sim 180^\circ$ are kicked up and down (positive and negative vertical forces), respectively.
 The lower panel shows the contribution of the DM wake.
-Compared to the direct perturbation of Sgr, the wake induces a weaker and more continuous force present all the time.
-The peak of the DM wake is shifted to a later time than the Sgr's pericentre passage by $\sim0.1$~Gyr.
+The peak of the DM wake is shifted to a later time than the Sgr pericentric passage by $\sim0.1$~Gyr.
+Compared to the direct perturbation of Sgr, the wake induces a slightly weaker force at pericentre, but a more continuous force is present all the time.